UnclassedPenguin/bible/README.md

 ## Todo:
 - [ ] Need to find any more error handling that needs to be done
-- [ ] Need to update help usage to add info about single ahot mode
+- [ ] Need to update help usage (-h flag) to add info about how to use single shot mode

 ## Finished:
 - [x] Add a way to list all books